themayursinha/blog/_posts/2026-05-03-the-ai-agent-dilemma-why-we-are-outsourcing-our-reality.md

 Nothing dramatic happens at first.

-That is the point.
+That quiet normalization is part of the risk.

 By the time a catastrophic breach occurs, the damage is not just the compromised infrastructure.
-The deeper damage is institutional.
+There is also institutional damage.
 The human security analysts no longer trust the automated defense system, but they have also lost the habit of manually hunting through raw network logs.
 The organization outsourced detection so thoroughly that its human capability atrophied.

 The system became efficient and brittle at the same time.